jclehner/nmrpflash/README.md

 ====================================

 `nmrpflash` uses Netgear's [NMRP protocol](http://www.chubb.wattle.id.au/PeterChubb/nmrp.html) to flash a new firmware image to a compatible device.
-It has been successfully used on a Netgear EX2700, DNG3700v2 and R6220, but is likely to work with many other Netgear routers as well.
+It has been successfully used on a Netgear EX2700, DNG3700v2 and R6220, R7000, D7000, WNR3500L, but is likely to be compatible with many other Netgear devices.

 Prebuilt binaries for Linux, ~OS X~ macOS and Windows are available [here](https://github.com/jclehner/nmrpflash/releases)